North Carolina Psychology Doctorate Programs

 After meeting education requirements, you are ready to begin the licensing process.

-5. If you wish to achieve a permanent license in North Carolina, you’ll have to complete at least 3,000 hours of supervised work experience.
+- If you wish to achieve a permanent license in North Carolina, you’ll have to complete at least 3,000 hours of supervised work experience.
 Half of those hours must be completed after you receive your doctoral degree.
 Additionally, a quarter of these hours must be spent working directly with patients.
-A majority of these hours will have been acquired during your doctoral pursuit.
+Most of these hours will be acquired during your doctoral program.

 North Carolina Clinical Psychologist Salary and Job Outlook

-North Carolina has shown itself to be a strong place to pursue the field of clinical psychology.
-According to the Bureau of Labor Statistics, North Carolina is projected to see a job growth rate of 15.1% over the next ten years.
-Licensed and practicing clinical psychologists in the state are averaging an annual salary of $76,000.
-The top earners in the state of North Carolina earn more than $108,000 per year.
+North Carolina has shown itself to be a strong place to pursue the field of psychology.
+According to the Bureau of Labor Statistics, jobs for counseling and clinical psychologists in the state are projected to increase by 18.9% over the next ten years.
+Statewide these psychologists are averaging an annual salary of $91,390.
+The top 10% salary range for these professionals starts at $141,720 per year in North Carolina.